civboot/fngi/notes/fu.md

 The following Jump modes are possible:
 - 0 000 JIB: Jump to Immediate if Bool(store)
 - 1 001 CALL: Call an address
-  - pop ptr off of store, conert to APtr using CP if necessary.
+  - pop ptr off of store, convert to APtr using CP if necessary.
   - fetch 16bit growWs value at ptr.
   - grow WS by growWs.
   - push `EP+INSTR_WIDTH` onto RS, including current CP and amount WS grew.